EdDataScienceEES/tutorial-HeleneEngler/index.md

 -	*Find the **true model**, with the assumptions that fit reality closest, use BIC (there is of course the question: what is true and how do we define the reality we are looking for, but let´s not get into this)*
 ---

 It is often good practice to include both the AIC and the BIC into your model selection process and compare their evaluation of the model.
-However for simplicities sake we will use the AIC, which is easily computed and interpreted in R and includes a penalisation for **overparameterization**.
+However for simplicity's sake we will use the AIC, which is easily computed and interpreted in R and includes a penalisation for **overparameterization**.

 <a name="3.4 Model Creation"></a>
 ### 3.4 Model Creation